Upcoming Events calendar

 The calendar above shows scheduled events from the Worthing Archaeological Society and associated local organisations.
 Click event on calendar for further information.
 To filter the type of the events shown, use the drop-down arrow on the top-right of the calendar.
 N.B. dates, times and locations of events not organised by WAS should be confirmed with the organizers.

-The WAS Lecture Programme for 2025 is available and can be downloaded as a printable pdf
+The WAS Lecture Programme for Autumn 2025 is available and can be downloaded as a printable pdf

 Please note, lectures could change subject to unforeseen issues.